carelvniekerk/carelvniekerk.github.io/_pages/education.md

 {% include base_path %}

-* Ph.D in Computer Science, Heinrich Heine University, Düsseldorf, 2019-2024
+* Ph.D. in Computer Science, Heinrich Heine University, Düsseldorf, 2019-2024
 * M.Sc. in Mathematical Statistics, University of Pretoria, 2017-2018
 * B.Sc.(Hons) in Mathematical Statistics, University of Pretoria, 2016
 * B.Sc. in Actuarial and Financial Mathematics, University of Pretoria, 2013-2015